 Letters to the Editor

-The Alameda Sun received a copy of the following letter.
+The Alameda Sun received a copy of this letter addressed to the City Council.